cellog/ion-router/README.md

 With react-router, I found myself duplicating a lot of content with a single component, or using complex routing rules to enable displaying this information.

-With react-redux-saga-router, multiple components can respond to a route change anywhere in the React component tree, allowing for more modular design.
-It is important to note here that react-router version 4 addresses this design flaw by using a similar design principle to react-redux-saga-router.
-Great minds think alike.
+With ion-router, multiple components can respond to a route change anywhere in the React component tree, allowing for more modular design.
+It is important to note here that react-router version 4 addresses this design flaw by using a similar design principle to ion-router.
 However, by coupling tightly the route definition and the component display, you are still limited to using a single component per route, and so the ability to display different components for the same route would require using some clever hacks such as coupling both components into